InnuendoPi/MQTTDevice4/docs/index.md

 The resistor R 4.7kOhm for the temperature sensors DS18B20 is placed under the Wemos D1 mini.
 Therefore the Wemos has to be socketed.
 The sockets also offer the advantage that the Wemos can be removed from the circuit board at any time, e.g. for flashing or testing.
 The DS18B20 are supplied with 5V at VCC.
 This ensures a stable supply even with longer supply lines.
 The resistance is from Data (PIN D3) to 3V3.
 The JST-HX socket and the J4 jumper for the induction hob are optional.

-## Connection of induction hob
+## Connecting MQTTDevice to induction GGM IDS2

 *The following description deletes the guarantee claims for the induction hob* *Use this manual at your own risk*

-The GGM IDS2 induction hob can **optionally** be connected to the circuit board.
+The GGM IDS2 induction hob can be connected to the circuit board.
 The GGM IDS2 is supplied with an external control unit.
 When the control panel is opened, the cable connection from the control panel to the induction hob can be removed.
 All you have to do is pull the cable out of the socket in the control panel.
-The exact same socket (JST-HX) is located on the MQTTDevice board.
+The same socket (JST-HX) is located on the MQTTDevice board.
+This makes the electrical connection very easy.

-The connections must be configured via the web interface as follows:
+The connections must be configured via the web interface:

-* White (relay) is permanently connected to PIN D7
+* PIN White (relay) connected to PIN D7 (Interrupt!)
-* Yellow (Command Channel) is permanently connected to pin D6
+* PIN Yellow (Command Channel) connected to pin D6
-* Blue (back channel) is permanently connected to pin D5
+* PIN Blue (back channel) connected to pin D5

 A separate power supply is not required for the MQTT device when using the GGM IDS2.
+GPIOs D5, D6 and D7 are strongly recommended!

 ## Connecting sensors DS18B20